Skip to main content

 My roof was damaged in a storm and needs to be repaired.
 My insurance company wants to know if ice and water shield and drip edge are required by a building code.
 How should I answer that question?

 The State has not adopted a building code for repairs to existing single family residences.
 However, both you and your insurance company should check with your unit of local government to verify if it has adopted any building code or ordinance regarding these.
-The unit of local government is usually either the city/village or county.
+The unit of local government is usually either the city/village or county closest to the project site.
 If neither have adopted a code or ordinance addressing this, it is not required even though it is clearly good practice to do so.
 You should also verify if the roofing manufacturer requires these as a warranty condition.

 Has the State of Illinois adopted a statewide building code for residential construction?